nylo-core/nylo.dev/resources/docs/7.x/en/router.md

 - Handling notifications that should open specific app screens
 - Seamless web-to-app transitions

+> Looking for the full setup walkthrough?
+See the dedicated [Deep Links](/docs/{{ $version }}/deep-links) guide for platform configuration, intercepting links, and Metro scaffolding.

 ## Setup

 Before implementing deep linking in your app, ensure your project is properly configured: